 The National Park Authority has 20 Members who guide its work.
 Eleven Members are appointed by local authorities and nine are appointed by the Department for Environment, Food & Rural Affairs.

 Around 106 (full time equivalent) people work for the National Park Authority based at our headquarters in Helmsley and our two National Park Centres at Danby Lodge and Sutton Bank.
 Of this 106, 17 are apprentices or trainees.

 The National Park Authority owns less than 1% of the North York Moors with some 80% in private ownership; owned in the main by private estates and farmers who manage the land to support grouse shooting and sheep farming.

 For more information

-You'll find more information about why the North York Moors is such a special place in the Discover section of this website.
-Further information on the National Park Authority and its work can be found in the About us, Planning and Looking after pages.
+You'll find more information about why the North York Moors is such a special place in the Enjoying section of this website.
+Further information on the National Park Authority and its work can be found in the About us, Planning and Caring pages.